Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: Conclusion

 \section{Conclusion}

 In this work, we aimed to evaluate whether off‑the‑shelf VLMs can recognize RF modulations, when RF waveforms are converted into different visual representations.
 We demonstrated accordingly that, while vanilla VLMs show little prior ability and few‑shot in‑context learning remains ineffective, lightweight parameter‑efficient fine‑tuning within our RF‑to‑image pipeline enables them to perform competitive modulation classification without any architectural changes.
 Pairing a spectrogram with a short IQ trace yields the best accuracy, strong noise robustness, non‑trivial OOV generalization, and clear human-readable explanations, building a practical bridge between RF data and general-purpose VLMs.
-Future work will explore more realistic datasets and richer channel conditions, add grounding and calibration to explanations, and extend the approach to wideband, multi-label, and streaming RF scenarios.
+Future work will explore more realistic datasets and richer channel conditions, and extend the approach to wideband, multi-label, and streaming RF scenarios.